ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 		- For authors that share similar contribution, the relatively lower-ranked can argue for a claim of equal contribution.
 			- e.g., their difference in contribution points is less than 1.
 	- People with too little contribution will not be regarded as one of the authors in principle.
-		- e.g., get less than 1 point, even though somehow participated in.
+		- E.g., get less than 1 point, even though somehow participated in.

 <!--  -->
 - How much money will you get each month: